duncanlauu/MineSweepers-Major-Group-Project/README.md

 ## Security
 We made the applications security realistic by utilising the industry standard stateless authentication system with JWT.
 When logging in, the user recieves an access and refresh token.
-Every request to the backend that requires a user to be authenticated checks the validity of the access token.****
+Every request to the backend that requires a user to be authenticated checks the validity of the access token.
+If it is invalid, the user is redirected to the login page.